turif/interviewQuestions/StormFlinkPerformance/README.md

   * Determine the throughput of your system in bytes/second
   * Determine the rate of records/second
   * Determine which is faster - Storm or Flink
+* Automation
+  * Building and running should be automated and simple

+#Working/Sharing
+* Fork the code into your own git repo
+* Check your code into your repo, this is how we will share and look at your code during your demo

 #And then...
 * You will present your solution to the nvent team
 * You will need to explain your solution
+* You will need to explain how to build and run your code
 * You will need to explain your performance and verification findings
 * You will need to run a live demo of your code working